Krishna Khopde

-Krishna Pancham Khopde (born 6 March 1959) is also known as a member of the 13th Maharashtra Legislative Assembly, in India.
+Krishna Pancham Khopde (born 6 March 1959) is a member of the 13th Maharashtra Legislative Assembly, in India.
 He represents the Nagpur East Assembly Constituency.
 He belongs to the Bharatiya Janata Party (BJP).
 He is BJP sitting member, having been a member of the 12 Maharashtra Legislative Assembly too.
 Khopde in 2014 was the chief of the Nagpur City BJP.
 In 2009 he created a major upset defeating 5 time MLA Satish Chaturvedi of the Indian National Congress.
 Khopde was a corporator in the Nagpur Municipal Corporation and a standing committee chairman.
 Khopde is a high school dropout.

 His political career commenced in the early nineties, when he became President of the Bharatiya Janata Yuva Morcha (youth wing of the BJP) in Nagpur.
 At the age of 33, Khopde became the Municipal Corporator of the Nagpur Municipal Corporation and served as corporator for 5 consecutive terms, in 1992 to 2014.
 He was the Deputy Mayor elected in Nagpur Municipal Corporation India, when he served as the Deputy Mayor of Nagpur Municipal Corporation at the age of 36, in 1995-1996.

-Early life

-Khopde was born to Kamla Khopde and Pancham Khopde.
-His parents have 4 sons & 4 daughters.

-Early career

-He was an active member of Indian National Congress before joining BJP.